TIBCOSoftware/snappydata/docs/best_practices/memory_management.md

 <a id="heap"></a>
 ## SnappyData Heap Memory

-SnappyData tables are by default configured for eviction, which means, when there is memory pressure, the tables are evicted to disk( TODO After SNAP-1947).
-This impacts performance to some degree and hence it is recommended to size your VM before you begin.

 <!-- Default values for sizing the VM <mark> Sumedh</mark>-->
-This can be altered by specifying the `spark.memory.storageFraction` property.
-It is recommended that you do not change this setting

 SnappyData heap memory regions are divided into two parts called `Heap Storage Pool` and `Heap Execution Pool`.
 Sizes of each pool are determined by the config parameters provided at boot time to each server.
 The config parameters are described below.
 These two regions are only tentative demarcation and can grow into each other based on some conditions..